MicrosoftDocs/Devices-docs/surface/battery-limit.md

 ---
-title: Battery Limit setting (Surface)
+title: Surface Battery Limit setting
 description: Enable Battery Limit on Surface devices that are always powered on such as in kiosk scenarios.
 Battery Limit is a UEFI setting that changes how the Surface device battery is charged and may prolong its longevity. ms.prod: surface
 author: coveminer